108 Heroes of the Suikoden, One by One (chûban)

 Robinson: S2a.11

-The above two prints may be joined to form a diptych.
 In ukiyo-e, it is not unusual to encounter a series of single-sheet prints, only a few of which form larger compositions when joined.
 If the prints are well designed, each panel is artistically pleasing in isolation.
+The borders were cut off the illustrated prints.

 Chinese name: Ruan Xiaowu